 How much action does a Cane Corso demand?

-Around 60–90 minutes day by day, comprising ambles, coaching, and mental exertion.
+Around 60–90 minutes a day, comprising ambles, coaching, and mental exertion.

 Do Cane Corsos mandate experienced keepers?